coderetreat/coderetreat.org/_setup_steps/macosx-git.md

     command: brew install git
     description: Command to install git using brew
 ---

+<video
+  width="100%"
+  controls
+  class="my-2 drop-shadow-small"
+  preload="none"
+  poster="{% link getting-started/guides/macosx-git.mp4.thumb.jpg %}"
-<video width="100%" controls class="my-2 drop-shadow-small" src="{% link getting-started/guides/macosx-git.mp4 %}"></video>
+  src="{% link getting-started/guides/macosx-git.mp4 %}"></video>
+<span class="text-center d-block small">A screencast of installing git (2.7MB)</span>

 `git` is a version control system, that means it is used to archive and share files in a way that makes it easy for collaborators to work in their changes.
-It is similar to *Dropbox* or *Google Drive*, but it's not real-time as they are.
+It is similar to _Dropbox_ or _Google Drive_, but it's not real-time as they are.
 Instead, it records only the changes you did (e.g. removing a line, changing a word etc.) locally.
-When you're ready, you can *pull* the latest version from a remote repository (a lot of which are hosted on *GitHub* or *GitLab*).
+When you're ready, you can _pull_ the latest version from a remote repository (a lot of which are hosted on _GitHub_ or _GitLab_).
 Git will try to work in your changes into whatever happened remotely.
-If everything went smoothly, you can *push* your changes back up.
-If not, you have to resolve a *merge-conflict*.
+If everything went smoothly, you can _push_ your changes back up.
+If not, you have to resolve a _merge-conflict_.

 We recommend using `git` for a couple of reasons: There are some sessions which need `git`, so you can roll-back your changes quickly.
 But it also comes handy when setting up your local development environment!
 We will use it later to clone `kata-bootstraps`, a public repository that contains a lot of different starter projects for a variety of languages.
 And we will of course put your empty starter project under version control, too!